cornell-zhang/allo-pldi24-artifact/README.md

 ### Tutorials
 We also provide detailed documentation and tutorials for users who are interested in using Allo for designing other hardware accelerators.
 Please refer to this [webpage](https://cornell-zhang.github.io/allo) for more information.

-We highly recommend the reviewers can go through the [Allo Vivado HLS Backend](https://cornell-zhang.github.io/allo/gallery/tutorial_02_vhls.html) tutorial, which goes through the entire process of implementing the optimizations in Figure 1 (row-wise product GEMM) using Allo.
+We highly recommend the reviewers can go through the [Allo Vivado HLS Backend](https://cornell-zhang.github.io/allo/gallery/tutorial_02_vhls.html) tutorial, which goes through the entire process of implementing the optimizations of row-wise product GEMM in the paper.

 ## More information